Jellybaby34/Dark-Souls-3-PvP-Watchdog/README.md

  * It will let you reconnect to the game server after being sent to the main menu for FPS issues without needing to restart the game.
  * If enabled, it can autokick detected cheaters when hosting.
  * If enabled, it can backup saves every time a new session is established and store a set amount of backups before deleting the oldest.
+ * It will detect known cheaters using alt accounts and flag them preemptively.

-## Will this softban me
+## Can this softban

-The only instance this will softban if if you have used version 1.02 or version 1.03.
+The only instance this will softban is if you have used version 1.02 or version 1.03.
 These versions had a hook for the auto revive detection that was detected by the anticheat.
 From 1.04 we removed the offending hook however if you have used either of those versions, you will have been flagged.
 This was due to a section of the anticheat not being bypassed which was unfortunately missed until the update had been pushed to the public repo.
 Going forward from this we have gone back to assess the anticheat further and are awaiting ban waves before releasing updates.
 If you have been banned, get in contact with namco as if its your first ban, you can be unbanned after a period of time.

 ## How to use it